j33n/greenseed/README.md

 # GreenSeed: Virtual Plant Growth System 🌱

-GreenSeed offers a dynamic simulation of plat growth, providing immediate visual feedback based on varying inputs and conditions.
+GreenSeed offers a dynamic simulation of plant growth, providing immediate visual feedback based on varying inputs and conditions.

 You're able to track real-time insights and responsiveness to help understand plant behavior and growth patterns.

-## Core Features 🚀
+## Core Features to Expand App 🚀

 - [ ] User Account Management: Simple user management system to save and manage user-specific plant simulations.
 - [ ] Plant Selection Library: A curated list of a few common plants/crops.
 Each choice will have basic growth patterns and requirements.